Dear Science of Eating Disorders readers, please welcome Andrea, our newest contributor! Below is her introduction and first post.

-I myself am recovered from ED-NOS, and I am happy to be making meaning from my experiences by exploring eating disorders in an academic way.
-I hope to be able to add my voice to the conversation–I’ll be looking mainly at the qualitative literature on eating disorders, their treatment, and recovery.
-You can …
+I myself am recovered from ED-NOS, and I am happy to be making meaning from my experiences by exploring eating disorders in an … Continue reading →

 They are crazy stories, really.
 It is hard to believe they are true.

 A 28-year-old woman with anorexia nervosa complained about weakness and nausea following the insertion of a feeding tube.
 Her gastroenterologist sent her to the emergency room (ER).
 The woman was in the emergency room for two days without receiving any food.
 She was discharged home after she was told her lab tests and X-rays came back normal.
 Unfortunately, her X-rays weren’t normal.
 Her gastroenterologist determined she had a bowel obstruction and sent her back to the hospital.
 She lost a substantial amount of weight in those 3 days.

 A 26-year-old woman with a feeding tube was discharged prematurely from a residential facility.
 She began to feel dizzy and weak, and was admitted to a hospital.
 She did not receive any food for the 6 days she was there, despite extremely … Continue reading →